 Assault weapons bans vary as to which activities are prohibited.
 California prohibits the broadest range of activities.
 Both California and Connecticut prohibit possession, distribution, importation, transportation, and keeping or offering for sale of assault weapons.33 In addition, California prohibits the manufacture and transfer of assault weapons, while Connecticut also prohibits giving an assault weapon to another person.
 New Jersey and New York laws prohibit the manufacture, transportation, sale, shipping, transfer, disposing, and possession of assault weapons.
 Maryland prohibits the possession, sale, offering for sale, transfer, purchase, receipt, or transportation of assault weapons into the state.

 Assault weapons bans differ in their treatment of pre-ban weapons.
 The District of Columbia does not allow the possession of pre-ban weapons.
-Every state with a ban grandfathers pre-ban weapons, meaning that individuals who possessed prohibited assault weapons prior to the ban may generally keep them—provided that certain requirements are met.
+Every state with a ban has legacy provisions that exempt pre-ban weapons, meaning that individuals who possessed prohibited assault weapons prior to the ban may generally keep them—provided that certain requirements are met.
 California, Connecticut, Hawaii, New Jersey, and New York, for example, require registration of such weapons.34 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
-Maryland required registration of grandfathered assault pistols but not assault long guns.
+Maryland required registration of legacy assault pistols but not assault long guns.
 See our summary on the Registration of firearms for further information about registration systems.